cpinotossi/az-fun-alert/README.md

 ## Azure Function App Authorization & Authentication

+IMPORTANT: During the next steps you will need to register an App under your current Azure AD.
+Therefore your Azure account needs permissions to register AAD apps.
+In case you do not have the needed permission, request the tenant/global admin to assign the required permission.
+Alternately, the tenant/global admin can assign the Application Developer role to an account to allow the registration of AAD App.
+[Learn more](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-users-assign-role-azure-portal).

-To restrict access to our Azure Funcation App "funalert-func" we will use the concept of an Identity Provider, in our case we will make use of Azure Active Directory [AAD].
+To restrict access to our Azure Function App "funalert-func" we will use the concept of an Identity Provider, in our case we will make use of Azure Active Directory [AAD].
 Therefore we need to turn on Authorization and Authentication at our Azure Function App "funalert-func".

 - Go to the Azure Function App overview page.